On-line Te Reo Māori Dictionary

 Tomorrow we will meet in Palmerston North to learn the Māori language.

-Ka tino uri te wahine i a Koa.
+Ka tino uri te wahine i a Tawa.

-The woman is very sad because of Koa.
+The woman is very sad because of Tawa.

 Kei hea tō tae?